 How To Improve Your Credit Score

 For starters, in order to be approved for most of the very best Chase credit cards, you likely are going to want to have a credit score of 700 or higher.
-This does not mean you’re guaranteed to be approved if your score is higher than 700, or guaranteed to be denied if your score is below 700, but serves as a good benchmark for you to shoot for.
+This does not mean you’re guaranteed to be approved if your score is higher than 700 or guaranteed to be denied if your score is below 700, but it serves as a good benchmark for you to shoot for.

 So, if your credit score is currently lower than 700, we’ll review some tips for how you can improve it.

 By far the most important factor of your credit score is your payment history, accounting for 35% of your overall score.
 So, the best way to improve your credit score is to make certain that you never miss a payment.
 Paying your bill on time each month is absolutely crucial to building and maintaining a high credit score.